Voice Fellowship Program

 Specific aspects of the program include:

-Fellows will also have exposure to multidisciplinary voice care including voice and singing therapy.
-The program prides itself in a “hands on” approach.
+Fellows will also have "hands-on" exposure to multidisciplinary voice care including voice and singing therapy.

 Voice rounds are an opportunity each Friday morning to have a laryngology-specific educational session.
-The curriculum consists of lectures given by various speakers from within or outside the voice center.
 The laryngology fellow and resident currently rotating on the Laryngology service will be asked periodically to give a talk on a subject of his/her choice or one chosen by the faculty.
-These lectures alternate every other week with discussions on interesting clinical cases or literature reviews.
-The fellow should be prepared to pull articles from the fellow reading list or elsewhere and discuss them with the group.
+These lectures alternate every other week with discussions on clinical cases or literature reviews.
+The fellow should be prepared to pull articles from the fellow reading list--approximately 100 of the most pertinient articles to future laryntologists --or elsewhere and discuss them with the group.

-Fellows should leave this program with the confidence and skill to practice laryngology anywhere at the highest level.
+It is expected that fellows will leave this program with the confidence and skill to practice laryngology anywhere, at the highest level.
 An additional year of basic science or clinical research is encouraged but not required.

 Speech Pathology & Care of the Professional Voice